Enderlook/Net-State-Machine/README.md

             // cheaper in both CPU and memory since computation is done once and shared between created instances.
             .CreateFactoryBuilder()
             // Determines the initial state of the state machine.
-            // false specify that we don't want to run the OnEntry delegates of the Sleep state during the initialization of the state machine.
+            // The second parameter determines how OnEntry delegates should be executed during the initialization of the state machine,
+            // InitializationPolicy.Ignore means they should not be run.
-            .SetInitialState(States.Sleep, false)
+            .SetInitialState(States.Sleep, InitializationPolicy.Ignore)
             // Configures an state.
             .In(States.Sleep)
                 // Executed every time we enter to this state.